BitCannaCommunity/BCNA-Installer/README.md

 Please, Read the [BitCanna Whitepaper](https://www.bitcanna.io/whitepaper)

-# STATUS: *V2.02*
+# STATUS: *V2.04*

 *New:*
- - Improvement on Backing-Up wallet/node data
+ - In DEVELOPMENT: MasterNode Console (!!!ONLY!!!
+USE TO STOP AND START Bitcanna)

 *BCNA-Script.sh Container:*
  - Install / Upgrade / Remove Lastest BCNA Unix version